Welcome To The Divide

 Although, I must admit that I’ve long suspected that some part of me may have

-never been allowed to properly form due to the lack of some nutritional truth which
+never been allowed to properly form due to the lack of some nutritional truth that

 my soul had been deprived of at some point in my development.
 The omission of